florisvanvugt/inmotionpy/readme.md

 * `robot.py` -- the main robot module.
 * `shm.py` -- infrastructure for accessing the shared memory.
-* `robot/` -- the C code for the robot (as well as some Python scripts for shared memory access)
+* `robot/` -- the C code for the robot (as well as some Python scripts for shared memory access).

-* `example_simple.py` -- loads the robot and prints the position to the screen, repeatedly
+* `example_simple.py` -- loads the robot and prints the position to the screen, repeatedly.
-* `example_proto.py` -- loads the robot and reads position and moves it to a different position
+* `example_proto.py` -- loads the robot and reads position and moves it to a different position.
 * `example_viewpos.py` -- example of a GUI interface in which you see the robot handle position and can click to move it to new locations.
-* `example_log.py` -- writes an example log file
+* `example_log.py` -- writes an example log file.

-* `dump_shm.py` -- this reads all variables it knows about from the shared memory together with their value (great for taking a "snapshot" of the current config)
+* `dump_shm.py` -- this reads all variables it knows about from the shared memory together with their value (great for taking a "snapshot" of the current config).
 * `shm_ext.py` -- old-style shm module (can be loaded instead of the preferred `shm`) which mimicks previous Tcl code by communicating with the C program `shm`.

-* `readlog/readlog.py` -- this is an example script that can read a robot log
+* `readlog/readlog.py` -- this is an example script that can read a robot log.

 Note that you also need a build environment where robot code can be built.
 In other words, this won't simply work at your home computer, because you will need libraries that are installed, for example in `/opt` on the robot computer.